phalcon-orphanage/docs/docs/en/crypt.md

 By default, this component provides secure encryption using AES-256-CFB.

-<h5 class='alert alert-warning' markdown='1'>must use a key length corresponding to the current algorithm.
+<h5 class='alert alert-warning'>must use a key length corresponding to the current algorithm.
 For the algorithm used by default it is 32 bytes.</h5>

 <a name='usage'></a>
 ## Basic Usage